 *Coming Soon* Lithium Cobalt Oxide (LiCoO2) was the first and most commercially successful form of layered transition metal oxide cathodes, and it is still used in the majority of commercial Li-ion batteries today.
 LCO is a very attractive cathode material because of its relatively high theoretical specific capacity of 274 mAh g−1, high theoretical volumetric capacity of 1363 mAh cm−3, low self-discharge, high discharge voltage, and good cycling performance.

 Lithium manganese oxide (LiMn2O4) is a cathode material with a spinel structure, which allows the material to be discharged at high rates.
 LMO-based batteries are most suited for use in high rate applications.

-Lithium nickel cobalt aluminum oxide (LiNi0.8Co0.15Al0.05O2) is a cathode material that provides higher capacity than LiCoO2 when both are charged to 4.2 / 4.3V.
+Lithium nickel cobalt aluminum oxide (LiNi0.8Co0.15Al0.05O2) is a cathode material that has found relatively widespread commercial use.
+NCA has high usable discharge capacity (∼200 mAh g−1) and long storage calendar life compared to conventional Co-based oxide cathodes.
 NCA-based batteries are most suited for use in moderate rate applications that require high energy density.

 Just as is the case with lithium-ion batteries, cathode materials are a key component of Sodium-ion batteries.
 The composition of the cathode material determines the cell voltage and capacity, and thereby the energy density.
 Sodium-ion cathode materials are typically based on intercalation / de-intercalation compounds, where sodium ions provided by the cathode are inserted into the host lattice (anode) during charge and extracted during discharge, with minimal structural change in the host material.